 I cannot recommend this museum highly enough.
 Just make sure you set aside at least a few hours.
 It stayed with me a long time after I left.

 Right across the street is the United Nations Geneva headquarters.

-Even though my husband was working in the building the week were were there, I signed up for the tourist tour.
+Even though my husband was working in the building the week we were there, I signed up for the tourist tour.
 Having experienced the same tour in the New York United Nations headquarters a few times, I find I learn or see something different on each visit depending on the tour guide.

 The campus is vastly different from its New York City counterpart.
 Situated amid a park and botanical garden, peacocks donated by Japan and India roam the property.
-The peacocks were put away for the winter so unfortunately the only ones I saw were in the gift shop.
+The peacocks were put away for the winter so unfortunately, the only ones I saw were in the gift shop.

-Ariana park is over 100 acres and was once of the largest private properties in Geneva.
+Ariana park is over 100 acres and was once one of the largest private properties in Geneva.
 The family who owned it eventually donated the grounds to the city.
 The city eventually donated part of the land to the UN.

 Across the street from the main entrance is a famous sculpture of a chair with a broken leg.
-It symbolizes opposition to land mines and cluster bombs, and acts as an in your face reminder to politicians and others visiting Geneva.
+It symbolizes opposition to landmines and cluster bombs and acts as an in your face reminder to politicians and others visiting Geneva.

 The walls on either side of the main entrance are painted with a beautiful mural featuring a dove motif.
 The Swiss artist was 100 years old when he created the murals.

 I'm pretty sure I was the only UN spouse on the tour.
 However, you never know who is going to show up on a United Nations tour.